 5. Earth Justice is the first to file suit

-Late into the evening on Monday following the announcement that these lands will be rescinded, Earth Justice filed suit against the administration.
-Earth Justice is representing 8 environmental groups and suing over Grand Staircase-Escalante.
+Late into the evening following the announcement that these lands will be rescinded, Earth Justice filed suit against the administration.
+Earth Justice is representing eight environmental groups and suing over Grand Staircase-Escalante.
 The Ute Indian Tribe, Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe and Pueblo of Zuni announced that they will be suing over Bears Ears.

 Next: There is a legal precedent that says the president cannot do this.